agsb/milliForth-6502/README.md

 include some debug code and flag

+_01/05/2024 I'm on vacancy to reflesh some ideas

 _30/01/2024_ doing debugs for DTC inner

 _28/01/2024_ code for 6502 sized to 632 bytes.
 Review with 'standart direct thread code',